youta1119/kotlin-native-c-interop-bug/README.md

-# kotlin-native-c-interop-stub-bug
+# kotlin-native-c-interop-bug
 example project that kotlin-native generate invalid clang stub

 ## What's the problem?
-if `pkgName` contains invalid identifier for clang, compile fail with an error.
+if `pkgName` contains invalid identifier for clang and kotlin, compile fail with an error.

 ## How to reproduce?
 First, try `cinterop -def examplelib.def`.
 This will succeed.